 If you aren’t friends with Photoshop or other graphic editors, you still can present a property in a variety of contexts using software like VRX Staging and roOomy.
 With these tools, you can change the time of the day in the photo, add or remove furniture, change colors, and make more custom tweaks.

 Editing videos is an even more intimidating task for someone unfamiliar with graphic software.
-Luckily, there is a wealth of tools that make this less of a challenge.
-Videolicious, for one, allows you to not only easily compile small videos into a video walkthrough, but also add watermarks and logos for protection.
+Luckily, there are tools that make this less of a challenge.
+Videolicious, or one, allows you to not only easily compile small videos into a video walkthrough but also add watermarks and logos for protection.

 As the use of virtual reality (VR) headsets is growing, this technology is becoming one of the major marketing trends in real estate.

 “Agents should pay attention to how they can use virtual reality to market properties, and increase showings and appeal to the next generation of buyers,” Dan Weisman, the Director of Emerging Technology at NAR, said during a real estate conference in November 2019.